TomasSlekys/magento2-professional-developer-sertification-notes/sections/section_1.md

 > ### 1.4.2 How are objects realized in code?

+Since dependency injection happens automatically through the constructor, Magento must handle class creation - either at the time of injection or via a factory.

+#### Class Creation During Injection

+First the object manager locates the proper class type.
+If an interface is requested, hopefully an entry in `di.xml` will provide a concrete class for the interface (if not, an exception will be thrown).

+Then the parameters for the constructor are loaded and recursively parsed meaning that the dependencies for the initially requested class are loaded as well as the dependencies of those dependencies as well.

+The deploy mode (`bin/magento deploy:mode:show`) determines which class loader is used:

+* `vendor/magento/framework/ObjectManager/Factory/Dynamic/Developer.php`
+* `vendor/magento/framework/ObjectManager/Factory/Dynamic/Production.php`

+#### Class Creation Via Factories

+Inject a class factory by adding `Factory` to the end of a class' name when injecting via constructor.
+Doing so, a factory class will be created in the `generated` directory.
+Now we can use the `create()` method of this class to create our real class.

 ---

 > ### 1.4.3 Why is it important to have a centralized object creation process?

+Having a centralised process to create objects makes testing much easier.
+It also provides a simple interface to substitute objects as well as modify existing ones.

 ---